GiromettaMarco/brainlight/README.md

 {{>partial :name}}
 ```

-Passes a variable directly at the same way as:
+Passes a variable directly the same way as:

 ```
 {{>partial :name=name}}